logo logo

 3. Start With Freelance or Contract Work

 One of the best ways to learn is by doing.
 Of course, that brings us back to the problem of needing a job to get experience and needing experience to get a job.
-One way to stop this spin is by starting with freelance or contract work at first.
+One way to stop this spin is by starting with freelance or contract work first.

 Committing to a new hire is a big investment for employers.
-They may be more willing to take a chance on a less-experienced applicant if it’s for a short-term contract or one-off project.
-Sometimes that contract role can turn into a full-time job offer later on.
-If it doesn’t, it can still help you build your experience while also getting a first-hand look at the day-to-day realities of the job.
-Or you might even decide you prefer contract work and want to continue to build your career that way.
+They may be more willing to take a chance on a less-experienced applicant if it’s for a short-term contract or a one-off project.Sometimes you can leverage the learning experience of a contract role into a full-time job offer.
+You might even decide you prefer contract work and want to continue to build your career that way.
+IDLance provides resources and a community to support you in growing a freelance career.
+Either way, freelance and contract work can still help you build your experience and portfolio while also giving you a first-hand look at the day-to-day realities of the job.

 4. Volunteer to Build Experience